-Improve your WordPress site’s security
+8 Tips to improve your WordPress site’s security

 We put together a list of recommendations to help you improve your WordPress site’s security and reduce the risk of being affected by the high increase of hackers targeting WordPress websites.

 WordPress is an open source software, which means that it is developed, edited and improved by a large community of users all around the world.
 Every time you see an update available on the Dashboard execute the updates.

-Have a website backup.
 Your hosting provider should run regular backups of all websites that they host.
 We recommend checking with your hosting provider to make sure they have a backup of your site in case the update results in the loss of your site.
 This will also help in the event that your website is hacked as they may be able to restore your site to a date prior to the breach.
 Ask your host how often they backup sites.

 There are a number of free and premium plugins specifically designed to protect your website from common WordPress security threats.
 We strongly recommend spending money on a premium security plugin that will scan and protect your website for file changes, code injections, malware, vulnerabilities, etc.

 Plugins and themes are also constantly updated by their authors to increase their security and functionality.
 Most updates are aimed at patching vulnerabilities and strengthening against attacks.